datadryad/dryad-app/app/views/layouts/_data_check_guide.html.md

 ### What should I do?

-While you can choose whether to resolve or ignore any tabular data check alerts, some type errors are more obviously problematic than others.
+While you can choose whether to resolve or ignore any tabular data check alerts, some type errors are more problematic than others.
 This check is especially valuable for highlighting placeholder or other unintentional values that have been left in a data row, which should be replaced or removed.

 Including multiple tables of information in one CSV file is not accessible or machine readable and discourages reuse.
 Each table should be placed in a separate file.